arrnorets/puppet-k8s_etcd/README.md

 # 1. Common purpose
 Etcd is a distributed reliable key-value store for the most critical data of a distributed system.
 This module provides configuration of etcd as a backend for Kubernetes.
+It is inspired by and based on https://github.com/kelseyhightower/kubernetes-the-hard-way guide.

 # 2. Compatibility
 This module was tested on CentOS 7.